Kunming © Steve Evans

 Did you know?

--One in every five people in the world is Chinese.
+-About one in five people in the world is Chinese.

 -Toilet paper was also invented by the Chinese, in the late 1300s, but it was only used by emperors.